 - Excellent organizational skills, attention to detail, and ability to multi-task.

 - Bachelor's Degree required; a minimum of three years of experience in at least one of the following areas: career counseling, higher education/student affairs, career development/coaching or human resources/recruiting.
 Graduate studies in a related field (Career Counseling, Career Development or Higher Education Student Affairs) preferred.

 - Work can entail considerable time sitting at a desk and using office equipment.

 - Work requires ability to travel to meet with potential employers/community partners and attend relevant events/ conferences.

 - Work requires ability to multitask and manage projects against fixed deadlines.

 - Work may be required in evenings and on weekends.

 This is a full-time, exempt position with an FTE of 1.0.
-Salary is commensurate with experience, and includes an excellent benefits package including medical/dental/vision/life/LTD insurance, 403(b) retirement plan, 10 days of vacation for year one, 15 days of vacation for years 2-10, and 22 days of vacation years 10+ plus, 12 sick days and 17 paid holidays (subject to annual review).
+Salary is commensurate with experience, and includes an excellent benefits package including medical/dental/vision/life/LTD insurance, 403(b) retirement plan, 10 days of vacation for the year, 12 sick days and 17 paid holidays (subject to annual review).